 Appointments for Family Service Centers

-Low-Income Home Energy Assistance Program (LIHEAP) Winter Crisis
+Low-Income Home Energy Assistance Program (LIHEAP) Spring Subsidy

-The Low-Income Home Energy Assistance Program (LIHEAP) Crisis enrollment will begin on January 6 and run through March 27, 2026.
+The Low-Income Home Energy Assistance Program (LIHEAP) Spring Subsidy enrollment will begin on April 20 and run through May 22, 2026.

-Applications will be accepted on a first-come, first-serve basis, or until funds are depleted.
-Income eligibility is up to and including 150% of the Federal Poverty Guidelines.
-Prior LIHEAP assistance does not affect eligibility for the Crisis component.
+Applications will be accepted on a first-come, first-served basis, or until funds are depleted.

-Interested households should contact MPCAA to apply.
+Interested households should contact Multi-Purpose Community Action to apply.
 Please make your appointment through our online scheduler at http://mpcaa.itfrontdesk.com or our automated phone scheduler at 1-502-317-0120.
+To locate your local outreach office, visit www.mpcaa.org or call 502-633-2218.

 Eligibility Requirements

-Households must meet program eligibility criteria, including income limits and proof of a heating emergency, to qualify for assistance.
+Households must meet program eligibility criteria, including income limits, to qualify for assistance.

 Applicants are required to provide the following documentation at the time of application: